Clicky

 That’s what most blogs look like to AI.

 You might have 200 blog posts.
 Perfect schema markup.
 All the “GEO tactics” in the world.
 And still be invisible, because your content exists as isolated islands that never explicitly connect to each other.
+And if you’re wondering why GEO tactics alone aren’t enough, it’s because SEO and GEO convergence on AI foundations means both disciplines now depend on the same underlying semantic infrastructure.

 Traditional SEO let you get away with that.
 Each post could stand alone as long as you had keywords and backlinks.
 But AI works differently.
 It’s looking for semantic relationships: explicit connections between concepts that prove comprehensive expertise.